cliveb/shiny-octo-telegram/README.md

 # website

-Provides a simple website design pattern hosted by Firebase part of GCP.
-Plan to add how to step by step instructions at a later date.
+Provides a simple website based on Holder.js demo hosted on Firebase part of GCP.
+Page load latency is about half that of Google homepage.
 Feel free to fork, customize and deploy.